+86 1510-529-7925 [email protected]

 幻日 Anthelion

-But once the sun sets and the lights come on, then getting the correct exposure becomes more difficult.
+But once the sun sets and the lights come on, getting the correct exposure becomes more difficult.
 I usually tell my assistants to use the Rule of 4.
-The rule of four is a rough guide to exposure at concerts when looking to set up at the beginning.
-The rule of 4 works like this.
-You set your ISO at 4000, your aperture at F4 and your shutter speed at 400.
+The Rule of 4 is a rough guide to exposure at concerts when setting up at the beginning.
+The Rule of 4 works like this: You set your ISO at 4000, your aperture at f/4, and your shutter speed at 1/400.
 This is a good basic setting that you can adjust very quickly.

 DSC_0268-1024x768-1024x768 Concert Photography Lesson 3